Joseph Bowman: Revolutionary War service

 Joseph Bowman and three of his brothers served in the American Revolutionary War.
 Bowman is sometimes confused with his brother, Colonel John Bowman, a prominent leader of the Kentucky frontier settlements of the Virginia State Forces during the war.

 In early 1778, Colonel George Rogers Clark offered Bowman a commission if he could raise his own company.
 Captain Bowman assembled his company and joined the rest of Clark's force on 12 May 1778, and was part of Clark's campaign.
 Bowman was present at the capture of Fort Gage in Kaskaskia, on 4 July 1778.
 Bowman later moved north, leading a non-uniformed, combined force of Virginian, local Illinois Country, and French-Canadian's to capture Prairie du Rocher and Cahokia Fort de Chartres and Cahokia, where Bowman remained for a time as the commanding officer of the renamed Fort Bowman.

-When Fort Sackville, renamed Fort Patrick Henry and Captain Leonard Helm, was captured by British Lt-Governor Henry "Hair Buyer" Hamilton in late 1778, Captain Bowman marched with Colonel Clark in February 1779 across 180 mi to lay siege to the British forces at Vincennes.
+When Fort Sackville, renamed Fort Patrick Henry and Captain Leonard Helm, was captured by British Lt-Governor Henry "Hair Buyer" Hamilton in late 1778, Captain Bowman marched with Colonel Clark in February 1779 across 180 mi to lay siege to the British outpost at Vincennes.
 Bowman also participated in the negotiations for their surrender.
-After the British surrender, the American flag was raised and the fort was renamed Fort Patrick Henry, on February 24, 1779.
+After the surrender, the American flag was raised and the fort was renamed Fort Patrick Henry, on February 24, 1779.

 Within days, a dispatch from the Governor of Virginia arrived, with commissions promoting Clark to general, and Bowman to major.
 For his services rendered, Major Bowman was granted a total of 4312 acre in land north of the Ohio River, known as "Clark's Grant."

 Death

 In celebration of the end of General Clark's Illinois campaign, a six-pounder cannon was fired on February 25, 1779.
-During the cannon salute, some of the artillery gunpowder charges accidentally ignited, wounding Captain Edward Worthington, four privates, a captured British soldier, and critically wounding Captain Bowman.
+During the cannon salute, some of the artillery gunpowder charges accidentally ignited, wounding Captain Edward Worthington, four American privates, a British prisoner of war, and critically wounding Captain Bowman.
 Oddly enough, General Clark made no mention of the tragic cannon accident in his memoir, however, Clark does describe Major Bowman leading soldiers, as late as June 1779.
 Due to the severe burn wounds he received, the health of Major Bowman deteriorated, causing him to die at Fort Patrick Henry on 14 August 1779.
 The last page of his journal is blank, except for an anonymous notation: "God save the [Virginia] commonwealth, this 15th day of August, 1779."
 A bronze grave marker with the date of 18 August 1779 was later, placed in the St. Francis Xavier Cemetery, adjacent to the George Rogers Clark National Historical Park, Vincennes, Knox County, Indiana, though he was buried somewhere along the Wabash River.